-The Trust is committed to providing bursaries to those families whose children, whilst being of the ability and personality to thrive at the School, may not have the means to be able to afford to send their children here.
+The School is committed to providing bursaries to those families whose children, whilst being of the ability and personality to thrive at the School, may not have the means to be able to afford to send their children here.
 In some cases, the parents or guardians may not have considered Shrewsbury House School for their child’s education.

-For the avoidance of doubt, Bursary awards are for tuition fees only and not for extras offered at the Schools such as trips, clubs, uniforms and outings, which the Governors may consider waiving separately at its sole discretion.
+For the avoidance of doubt, Bursary awards are for tuition fees only and not for extras offered at the School such as trips, clubs, uniforms and outings, which the Governors may consider waiving separately at its sole discretion.

-Fee assistance may be offered to parents who are able to demonstrate to the Governors and Executive Headmaster that they cannot pay the full fees.
+Fee assistance may be offered to parents who are able to demonstrate to the Governors and Executive Head that they cannot pay the full fees.
 Such an award is termed a ‘Bursary’ and up to 100% remission of tuition fees may be awarded subject to means-testing.
 Bursary awards are discretionary and subject to the financial resources of the School and approval by the Governors.
 Families with a gross household income of £85,000 pa or less, savings and/or investments of £25,000 or less and equity in their properties of £500,000 or less may be eligible for a bursary.